syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ![](/js/TreeGrid/Columns_images/Columns_img2.png)

-It is also possible to freeze all the preceding columns at run-time by choosing *Freeze Preceding Columns* option in the column menu or by using the [`freezePrecedingColumns`](https://help.syncfusion.com/api/js/ejtreegrid#methods:freezeprecedingcolumns "freezePrecedingColumns") method, the column field name, for which the columns preceding it to be freezed should be passed as the method parameter.
+It is also possible to freeze all the preceding columns at run-time by choosing *Freeze Preceding Columns* option in the column menu or by using the [`freezePrecedingColumns`](https://help.syncfusion.com/api/js/ejtreegrid#methods:freezeprecedingcolumns "freezePrecedingColumns") method, the column field name, for which the columns preceding it to be frozen should be passed as the method parameter.

 ![](/js/TreeGrid/Columns_images/Columns_img3.png)

 ### Freezing columns using method

 Columns can also be frozen or unfrozen with custom actions using the [`freezeColumn`](/api/js/ejtreegrid#methods:freezecolumn "freezeColumn") method.
-The column's field name which is to be frozen/unfrozen should be passed as the method paramter, along with the freeze state.
+The column's field name which is to be frozen/unfrozen should be passed as the method parameter, along with the freeze state.

 {% highlight js %}